priyankarauthan/Java-8/README.md

 Steps:

+Step-by-step:-
-1️⃣ Virtual thread starts execution
+a) Virtual thread starts running
-2️⃣ JVM assigns it to a carrier thread
+b) JVM mounts it on a carrier thread (platform thread)
-3️⃣ If it calls a blocking operation:

-Thread.sleep()
-Socket read
-DB call
-HTTP call
+c) It executes normally
+d) Blocking call happens (sleep, I/O, DB, HTTP, etc.)
+e) JVM does:

-4️⃣ JVM parks the virtual thread
+Un-mounts (parks) the virtual thread
+Saves its state (stack, progress)
-5️⃣ Carrier thread becomes free
+Carrier thread becomes free
-6️⃣ Another virtual thread runs
+→ Picks up another virtual thread
+f) When blocking operation completes:
+The same virtual thread becomes runnable again g)JVM schedules it:
+It gets any available carrier thread (not necessarily same one) It resumes exactly from where it stopped

 This is why virtual threads scale extremely well.